 - Paper size -8.5×11 inch

 - Margins 1 inch

 - Spacing single-spaced

-- Font Times New Roman, 12-point

-- Page Limit Technical Proposal: No more than 15 single-sided pages
+- Font Times New Roman, 12-point - Page Limit No more than 15 single-sided pages

-NOTE: The following components are excluded from the page limit
+NOTE: The following components are excluded from the page limit ii.
+Content

 - Cover Page

 - Table of Contents

 - Project Overview

 - Responsibility

 - Data Management Plan

 - Bibliography & Referenced Cited

-^{} Only electronic submissions will be accepted and reviewed.

-- Facilities & Other Resources

-- Equipment

-- Current/Pending Project Submissions

-- PI's Curriculum Vitae (CV)

-- Budget and Budget Justification

-ii.
-Content
+There are no page limitations for the budget.

-NOTE: The electronic file name for all documents submitted under this FOA must not exceed 68 characters in length, including the file name extension.
+NOTE: The electronic file name for all documents submitted under this NOFO must not exceed 68 characters in length, including the file name extension.